-What is an astronomical unit? | EarthSky.org
+EarthSky | What is an astronomical unit?

 Sedna: 518.57 AU

+Astronomical units are less commonly used to measure distances outside of our solar system.
+That’s because the number of AU goes way up when compared to the more convenient measurement of a light-year.
+One light-year equals 63,240 AU.

+So it’s easier to say Proxima Centauri, the closest star to the sun, is 4.22 light-years away.
+That’s the same as 268,770 AU.

-Bottom line: Astronomers like to list the distances to objects within our solar system (planets, dwarf planets, asteroids, comets, spacecraft, etc.) in terms of the astronomical unit, or AU.
-One astronomical unit is the approximate mean distance between the Earth and sun.
+Bottom line: Astronomers like to list the distances to objects within our solar system in terms of astronomical units, or AU.
+One astronomical unit is the approximate mean distance between Earth and the sun.
 It’s about 93 million miles (150 million km), or 8 light-minutes.